 If you have any problems or questions please contact the IT Service Center.

 The IT Service Center will have special resources available to help beginning August 20 .
-For this event, an appointment is required so that we limit the number of people in the library (for COVID safety precaution).
+For this event, an appointment is required so that we limit the number of people in the library.
 Please go to our MS Bookings site to schedule an appointment.